 Test Your Password

 Do you want to make sure your password is indeed safe?
-The Password Meter will reveal details about the strengths and weaknesses of your password.
+[NO LONGER WORKS] The Password Meter will reveal details about the strengths and weaknesses of your password.
 However, if your password is too long, i.e. too safe, this test will actually fail.

 Create Individual Passwords For Every Account